-Smart ways to spend less on your next vacation
+Travel for less: Smart (not cheap) ways to spend less on your next trip

 If you’re a seasoned traveler, you know we live in an extraordinary time for exploring our world.
 As we become more deeply connected through social media and mobile apps, living (and saving) like a savvy local can happen almost anywhere on the planet – if you follow a few basic rules.
 Here are some tips to plan for and experience an amazing vacation without breaking the bank.